rbredlau/gogetvers/README.md

 gogetvers generate [-f MANIFEST] [-g GOFILE] [-n PACKAGENAME] [PATH]
     Create a go source file with version information at PATH using MANIFEST file.
 GOFILE is the output filename or generated_gogetvers.go if omitted.
-By default PACKAGENAME will be extracted from MANIFEST; use this option to specify another name (i.e. for 'main').
+If PACKAGENAME is omitted gogetvers will try and auto-detect it; if that fails then it will be read from the MANIFEST file.

 gogetvers make [-f FILE] [PATH]
     Create manifest information for golang package at PATH; or